• Facebook

 Bacon wrapped stuffed chicken breast on a sheet pan with roasted potatoes.

-As you already know, I’m a big fan of one pot and one pan meals.
+As you already know, I’m a big fan of one pot and one pan meals like my Greek meatballs with lemon dill rice and my maple Dijon chicken with potatoes and carrots.
 While those type of meals are awesome in almost every way, it can sometimes be difficult to create one pot meals with boneless chicken breasts because the meat can get dry while you’re waiting for the other components of the meal to cook.
 This bacon wrapped stuffed chicken breast is the solution to the dry meat issue.
 The creamy three cheese filling provides plenty of flavor and moisture on the inside of the chicken and the bacon on the outside keeps the chicken from drying out.
 Everyone in my family cleaned their plates when I served this meal!

 Three types of cheese, parsley and seasonings in a bowl.